sectasy0/remly/README.md

-# Remly
+# Remly (Wake On Lan)
-> Small python library and CLI script which allows running computers remotely on LAN.
+> Small python library and CLI script which allows running computers remotely on LAN using WoL protocol.

 ![Python version][python-image]